 Our Insider’s Guide: Explore Monaco with Barbara Muckermann

-As Silversea’s Chief Marketing Officer, I rarely spend longer than one week in any one place.
+As Silversea’s Chief Commercial Officer, I rarely spend longer than one week in any one place.
 Travel is (usually) an essential part of my job, whether visiting one of our offices overseas or traveling aboard one of our ships.
 As such, I take great delight in quality time spent at home, in Monaco—a 2km2 geographical anomaly, nestled between the French Alps and the Mediterranean Sea, 10km or so from Italy.
 During these rare periods in one place, I like to experience new sides to Monaco, as if visiting for the first time.
 I am a huge advocate of deep and immersive travel—which is absolutely possible in a short time frame, even if one has just 12 hours in Monaco during a cruise.